75-foot North Carolina Confederate monument removed from Capitol grounds following Gov. Cooper's order

-Crews were on scene to remove the 75-foot monument early Sunday morning.
+Crews were on scene to remove the 75-foot monument early Sunday morning and are continuing to work throughout the day.

+The soldier atop the monument was removed around 9 a.m. and crews began dismantling the obelisk around 1 p.m.

+Crews are continuing to dismantle the North Carolina Confederate Monument obelisk outside the Capitol #ABC11 https://t.co/PqZg3Hr6ea pic.twitter.com/DqsSl7Yy4o— ABC11 EyewitnessNews (@ABC11_WTVD) June 21, 2020

 See breaking news?
 Tell us about it here.

-The monument was dedicated in May 1895.
+The monument was dedicated in May 1895, 30 years after the end of the Civil War.

 WATCH:

-According to our newsgathering partners The News and Observer, the work began around 8:30 a.m. while around 100 spectators cheered.
+Work began early Sunday morning as spectators looked on in downtown Raleigh.

+MONUMENT REMOVED: Crews are taking down parts of the North Carolina Confederate Monument at Capitol grounds following Gov. Cooper's order https://t.co/jkp73Iqelk pic.twitter.com/VebPKgZlVe— ABC11 EyewitnessNews (@ABC11_WTVD) June 21, 2020

-Two Confederate monuments, including the Daughters of the Confederacy Monument and the Henry Lawson Wyatt Monument, were removed from the Capitol Saturday morning.
+Two Confederate monuments, including the Daughters of the Confederacy Monument and the Henry Lawson Wyatt Monument, were removed from the Capitol grounds Saturday morning.

+The Monument to North Carolina Women of the Confederacy was dedicated in 1914 and was created to recognize the sacrifices of North Carolina women during the Civil War.

+The Henry Lawson Wyatt Monument was dedicated in 1912.
+Wyatt is purported to be the first Confederate Soldier killed in action.

+Crews removed the Henry Lawson Wyatt Monument in downtown Raleigh.
+Wyatt is purported to be the first Confederate soldier killed in action. https://t.co/TxWbxBoLyj pic.twitter.com/mCVjIiQxlC— ABC11 EyewitnessNews (@ABC11_WTVD) June 20, 2020

 In a statement Saturday, Gov. Roy Cooper said he ordered all monuments on the Capitol grounds to be moved "to protect public safety."

-This included the Daughters of the Confederacy Monument and the Henry Lawson Wyatt Monument along with the remainder of the NC Confederate Monument.
+This included the Daughters of the Confederacy Monument, the Henry Lawson Wyatt Monument along with the remainder of the NC Confederate Monument.

 Gov. Cooper orders removal of 3 Confederate monuments from Capitol grounds